Early Jewish History

 Relations with Israel

-Jews in Slovenia lived rather peacefully for a couple of centuries.
-By the beginning of the 15th century, however, there were clear conflicts between Jews and the Slovenian government.
-The regional rulers of Slovenian provinces were resentful of Jewish wealth.
+Jews in the Slovene lands lived in relative peace for a couple of centuries.
+By the beginning of the 15th century, however, there were clear conflicts between Jews and the Habsburg authorities and regional estates that ruled the area.
+The regional rulers and nobility of the Slovene provinces were resentful of Jewish wealth.
 They refused to pay back the Jewish moneylenders, and Jews were considered a nuisance among the wealthy nobility.
 In 1495, the first Jews were expelled from the areas of Carinthia and Styria.
 The expulsion of Jews from individual territories continued until the last Jews were expelled in 1718.

-In 1809, King Charles VI allowed Jews to resettle in the country.
-His decree was very short-lived, however, and it was countered by Emperor Francis II in 1817.
-He prevented Jews from resettling in Slovenia, and the prohibition stuck.
+In 1709, Emperor Charles VI allowed Jews to resettle in parts of Inner Austria.
+His decree was short-lived, however, and was countered by Emperor Francis I in 1817, when Jews were again prevented from resettling in Carniola, the central region of present-day Slovenia.
 In 1910, only 146 Jews were estimated to be living in the country.
-In 1919, the Jews joined with the Jewish community in Zagreb because there were too few Jews in Slovenia.
+In 1919, the Jews joined the Jewish community in Zagreb because there were too few Jews in Slovenia.
 Anti-Semitic sentiments continued to be rampant throughout the Slovenian population.
 These sentiments and the Holocaust both contributed to the tiny Jewish population in Slovenia at present.

 Modern Day Community